Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 A few steps from the church is the Albergue Miguelín, Bar and Restaurant.
 This is the only place to stay in La Mesa now, after the old municipal albergue across the street closed for good.

 The Albergue Miguelín is a real pilgrim’s haven.
 We have stayed here and they run a tight ship, with a full staff serving pilgrim’s at the bar and restaurant.
 It is no wonder it is a bustling place.
 We were not fortunate enough to snag one of their private rooms, but the 28-bed dormitory was designed nice enough.
-They even have a pool as you can see in the photo to the right.
+They even have a pool as you can see on the right side of the photo above.
 But who carries bathing suits?
 If you arrive here without a reservation and it is full, your next place of accommodation is not until Vistalegre, almost 11 kilometers away; or a 4.5 km walk-back to Berducedo.

 From the albergue in La Mesa, the Original Way turns to the right and follows the main road.
 Here the countryside opens wide, and we immediately began climbing up towards the ridge along the pavement and towards the windmills.
 We were lucky enough to have a gorgeous sunrise on our recent time through here!
 The white in the photo is a fog bank, created from a temperature inversion low in the valley!